Phathdt/claude-proxy/README.md

 **Note:** The endpoint `/v1/messages` is compatible with the standard Claude API format, so you can drop in Claude Proxy as a replacement for `https://api.claude.ai`.
 Use your stored token with `Authorization: Bearer` header.

+## ⚠️ Streaming Limitation (Work in Progress)

+**Current Status**: The proxy currently **buffers the entire response** before sending to clients.

+**What this means:**
+- For short responses: No noticeable impact
+- For extended thinking (1-3 minutes): Client waits for complete response with no real-time feedback
+- For long generations: Higher memory usage and delayed first-byte response

+**Workaround**: Increased request timeout to 5 minutes (configurable) to handle buffered responses.

+**Upcoming**: Full SSE (Server-Sent Events) streaming support is being implemented for real-time response streaming.

 ## API Endpoints

 ### Admin Authentication